Vic-ai/api-docs/README.md

 # Vic.ai API Documentation

-This is where the API documentation for Vic resides.
+This is where the API documentation for Vic.ai resides.

 Please open a Github issue if more clarification is needed for certain topics and please open issues if you see areas that could be improved.